South Korea's container squeeze throws exporters into costly gridlock

 Some do not stop in Busan at all.
 The number of incoming container ships in Busan fell almost 10% through May this year even as exports soared 23.4% from a year earlier, according to data from the port authority, resulting in a very uneven recovery for Asia’s fourth-largest economy.

-On a real-time map of the world's major vessels at a control tower operated by HMM Co (011200.KS), the country's biggest container carrier, most of the red and yellow dots show its alliance fleet concentrated around China and Singapore, not Korea.
+On a real-time map of the world’s major vessels at a control tower operated by HMM Co, the country’s biggest container carrier, most of the red and yellow dots show its alliance fleet concentrated around China and Singapore, not Korea.

 SHIPS DIVERTED